MuSkITYR @Osteologie 2021

 Science meets Art 2018

 Science is objective.
-Nevertheless, she repeatedly delivers pictures that are subjectively perceived as beautiful.
+Nevertheless, it repeatedly delivers pictures that are subjectively perceived as beautiful.
 We wanted to take this into account.

 We are pleased to announce the winners of the “Science meets Art 2018” competition.
 We received 23 very inspiring submissions, which made the decision very difficult.
 Nevertheless, our three-person jury consisting of an artist, a clinical scientist and a basic scientist was able to identify and award the first three places.